DanishSihag/Chess-Knights-Game-JavaFX/README.md

 # Chess Knights Game using JavaFX

 This project represents a game made in JavaFX.
+The game was originally made in GitHub-Classroom, as a project for Software Engineering and Technologies subject.
+The skeleton of the project was used from https://github.com/jeszy75/javafx-sliding-puzzle-game2.

 The game is played with 3 black knight and 3 white knight chess pieces.
 The Knight pieces move according to the rules of chess.